PradumnPande/freshersbatch-oct16/README.txt

-This file contains assigment on HTML so i will make some changes
+This file contains assigment on HTML so i will make some changes again